List of Subjects

 – A programme of Physics practical sessions is also available for IPAL students.

 Pure Mathematics studies mathematical concepts, techniques, and logical structures to solve problems.
-It supports various fields like science, information technology, economics, architecture, and engineering.
-Studying Pure Mathematics sharpens reasoning and problem-solving, fostering logical and analytical thinking useful in academics and everyday life.
-It builds on secondary school mathematics and introduces new topics relying heavily on algebra and trigonometry.
+It supports various fields such as science, information technology, economics, architecture, and engineering.
+Studying Pure Mathematics sharpens reasoning and problem-solving skills, fostering logical and analytical thinking useful in academics and everyday life.
+It builds on SEC Level mathematics and introduces new topics relying heavily on algebra and trigonometry.

 Advanced Level